Looking for things to do when spending a weekend in Budapest?

 Present-day it connects two of Budapest’s well-known public squares, which are Gellért tér and Fővám tér.
 On these squares, you’ll respectively find Gellért Hill and the Great Market Hall.

-Make sure you witness the yellow trams slowly crossing the Liberty Bridge – as it might results in one of the most iconic photographs of Budapest.
+Make sure you witness the yellow trams slowly crossing the Liberty Bridge – as it might result in one of the most iconic photographs of Budapest.

 Where | Szabadság Híd Bridge